Marsy's Law ballot question was properly worded, Wisconsin Supreme Court rules

 "The legislature is granted substantial discretion and freedom in how amendments can be submitted to the people," conservative Justice Brian Hagedorn wrote for the majority.
 "The text simply requires that the people must have the opportunity to ratify or reject a proposed amendment."

-“While (Wisconsin Justice Initiative) takes issue with the wording, completeness, and implications of the ballot question, we conclude the question was not fundamentally counterfactual such that voters were not afforded the opportunity to approve the actual amendment,” Hagedorn wrote.
+“While (Wisconsin Justice Initiative) takes issue with the wording, completeness, and implications of the ballot question, we conclude the question was not fundamentally counterfactual such that voters were not afforded the opportunity to approve the actual amendment,” Hagedorn wrote Tuesday.

 Bradley, in her dissent, wrote the ballot question was improperly worded, as it did not mention provisions in Marsy's Law that provide greater rights for victims and the diminishment of the rights of the accused.
 In part, the law gives victims the right to refuse an interview, deposition or other discovery request made by the accused or any person acting on behalf of the accused.